njoyard/ist/README.markdown

 	div.example
 		"using a {{ context.property }}"

+You could also use the same helper to annotate templates, although comments are already available for this purpose:

+	@noop "this block renders to an example div" div.example

 An other simple example would be a '@disabled' block that prevents rendering part of a template tree: